DemonDxv/ServerSidedActions/README.md

 **A plugin aimed at making specific client actions "server side".**

 What it does?:
-It makes certain player actions "server side" so that the client cannot manipulate them as easily, certain actions some anticheats don't pick up on (for some reason)
+It makes certain player actions "server side" so that the client "cannot" manipulate them as easily, certain actions some anticheats don't pick up on (for some reason)

 It basically cancels and blocks quick actions in-game.
 The plugin is very basic at the moment.

 Actions: